Zakes Bantwini

-Life and career
+Zakhele Madida (born 26 May 1981 in KwaMashu F-section, KwaZulu-Natal), known professionally as Zakes Bantwini, is a South African singer, record producer and businessman.

-Early life and education
+Early life

-Zakhele Madida was born and raised in kwaMashu F-section in the province of KwaZulu-Natal.
+Zakhele Madida was born and raised in KwaMashu F-section in the province of KwaZulu-Natal.
 He went to Shayamoya Junior Primary School and later attended Nqabakazulu High School.
-At the age of 14 years he had his first child.
+At the age of 14 years, he had his first child.
 Despite facing the challenges of being a teenage father, he still went on to finishing his matric.
-After matriculating, he went on to study at Natal Technikon (now known as Durban University of Technology) where he received a national certificate in Light Music, this is also where he formed his own record label called Mayonie Productions while completing his final year.
-Madida received a diploma in Jazz and Music performance after completing his studies at the University of KwaZulu-Natal in Durban.
+After matriculating, he went on to study at Natal Technikon (now known as Durban University of Technology) where he received a national certificate in Light Music.
+This is also where he formed his own record label - called Mayonie Productions - while completing his final year.
+Madida received a diploma in Jazz and Music Performance after completing his studies at the University of KwaZulu-Natal in Durban.
 He also studied a Social Entrepreneurship Programme at Gordon Institute of Business Science, University of Pretoria.

-Career beginnings
+Career

+2011–2016: The Fake Book and Real Book: My Music Bible

-In April 2011, his single "Clap Your Hands" was released featuring Xolani Sithole.
+In April 2011, his single "Clap Your Hands" was released, featuring Xolani Sithole.